cloudflare/cloudflare-docs/products/rules/src/content/transform/index.md

 # About Transform Rules

-Transform Rules allow you to make adjustments to incoming requests at the edge before they go through any other Cloudflare products.
+Transform Rules allow you to adjust the URI path, query string, and HTTP headers of incoming requests at the edge.

 There are two types of Transform Rules: